 'Ma don't worry, I'll be home in two minutes'

+A 17-year-old boy shot dead in Rampura.
+At least 163 lives (the actual number could be much higher) were lost when law enforcers opened fire on protesters during the recent unrest.
+But these victims are not just statistics; they are children, husbands, and friends.
+In this report, we try to know the story of three such names among these tragic numbers.

-On every Friday, Mostofa Zaman Samudra, a 17-year-old SSC graduate, goes to Jumma prayers with his father, Tajul Kal.
+On every Friday, Mostofa Zaman Samudra, a 17-year-old SSC graduate, goes to Juma prayers with his father, Tajul Kal.

 They did the same on July 19.